bruab/onestar/_posts/2024-05-22-web-dubois.md

 categories: [ literature ]
 image: assets/images/web-dubois.png
 date: 2024-05-22
-excerpt: '""'
+excerpt: '"... probably he does not understand his own people ..."'
 bio: "The first Black American to earn a PhD from Harvard, founding member of the NAACP.
-There are buildings, schools, humanitarian awards, and an orchestra named after him.
+There are buildings, schools, humanitarian awards, and an orchestra named after him."
 featured: false
 ---